QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 Exercise 3
 --------------

-Solve the infinite time optimal control problem to maximize
+Solve the infinite time-optimal control problem to maximize

 .. math::